Mora (ship): Her name

 According to Elisabeth van Houts, the meaning of the name isn't known although there have been several suggestions.
 She might have been named for the Morini, ancient inhabitants of Flanders, as a reference to Matilda's Flemish origins.
 The Latin word mora has several meanings, none of which seem likely.
 These range from 'delay' or 'pause' to 'foolish' or 'foolish woman'.
-Also is the possibility that Mora was an anagram of Amor.
+There is also the possibility that Mora was an anagram of Amor.

-There is a more detailed analysis of the multiple meanings and possible origins of the name in the academic paper "The multiple meanings of Mora, the flagship of William the Conqueror" by Elisabeth Waugaman, who in particular links it with the Stone of Mora, once connected with coronations in what is now Sweden.
+There is a more detailed analysis of the multiple meanings and possible origins of the name in the academic paper "The multiple meanings of Mora, the flagship of William the Conqueror" by Elisabeth Waugaman, who in particular links it with the Stone of Mora, on which took place coronations in medieval Sweden.
 By naming the ship Mora, Elisabeth Waugaman suggests Matilda hoped to strengthen her husband's claims to royal legitimacy in the eyes of his many followers and potential critics.

+There is a possibility that the name Mora is derived from Moraþ(pronounced Morath in Saxon) which translates as 'A drink formed by boiling down and sweetening wine (with mulberries), a decoction of wine and herbs', so the ship could have been named after Williams favourite drink, but we will never know.

+From the Gesta Normannorum Ducum by William of Jumièges there is an interesting piece of text about William having a meal in the Channel:

+At once the anchor was dropped, the meddlesome Duke partook of an abundant meal, accompanied by spiced wine, as if he were in his hall at home.

+So perhaps the ship was named after his favourite drink after all.